 Reflecting on what’s going right is another way of saying “counting your blessings.”

-The ideal bedtime prayer is simple, memorable and restful.
+The ideal bedtime prayer is simple, memorable, and restful.
 It can be a short or long prayer.
 It should inspire a feeling of security and predispose you toward looking at the big picture.
-The big picture is important to keep in mind because every day of your life is full of a bunch of ups and downs even if everything in your life is trending upward.
+The big picture is critical to keep in mind because every day of your life is full of a bunch of ups and downs, even if everything in your life is trending upward.

 There are plenty of ways of doing this.

-A popular traditional bedtime prayer for many Catholics and Christians in English is this one:
+A favorite traditional bedtime prayer for many Catholics and Christians in English is this one: